CursorHop vs Mouse Without Borders

 Is Mouse Without Borders free?

-Yes, Mouse Without Borders is a free Microsoft Garage project.
+Yes, Mouse Without Borders is free and now bundled inside Microsoft PowerToys (it originated as a Microsoft Garage project).
 CursorHop is paid (starting at $10 one-time, 2 devices).
-The trade-off is cross-platform support, active full-time development, Rust engine, 70 Mbps file transfer, and features like screen dimming and game-mode raw input that MWB doesn't offer.
+The trade-off is cross-platform support, active full-time development, Rust engine, drag-drop file transfer without MWB's 100 MB per-file cap, and features like screen dimming and game-mode raw input that MWB doesn't offer.

 How many PCs can each one connect?